esotericenderman/inflamity/docs/FEATURES.md

 - Right-clicking entities with a flint and steel now sets them on fire, this will anger the entity, so be careful!

+## Creepers

+- If a creeper is on fire, it will ignite!

 ## Slimes

 - If a slime splits while burning, the resulting smaller slimes will also be on fire.